ptrichr/Datron/guides/tooling.md

 All CAM for the Datron will use tool definitions from the IFL team's cloud library.
 The library contains all the tools in the Datron, as well as all tools that we currently have on hand.
 It stores dimensions, presets for feeds and speeds, as well as presets for stepovers and stepdown cutting information.
 For most orders, you will be using tools from the library labeled "DATRON" (not "DATRON ALL CUTTING TOOLS" or anything like that, just "DATRON").

+> [!IMPORTANT]
+> To get to the IFL's fusion tool library, make sure you have `Preferences > Manufacture > Enable Cloud Libraries` enabled

 ## Presets

 This topic will be covered briefly here, as it will be talked about a lot more in the video modules.
 We use presets as a quick way of setting the cutting parameters for different end mills instead of manually entering the information in line by line when programming operations.